armstrong99/ElginoCodingBootCamp/README.md

-"# ElginoCodingBootCamp FrontEnd Tes with just HTML and CSS.  "
+"# ElginoCodingBootCamp FrontEnd Test with just HTML and CSS.  "